DiegoCM1/DiegoCM1/README.md

 ## Hi there 👋

-- 🔭 I’m currently working Verskod as software engineer and Social Manager
+- 🔭 I’m currently working at @Verskod as a Software Engineer and Social Manager
-- 🌱 I’m currently learning #React at @Platzi
+- 🌱 I’m currently learning #React and soft skills at @Platzi
-- 💬 Ask me about anything you want, we can work something out
+- 💬 Ask me about anything you want, I'm sure we can create something great together
-- 🎮 I spend most of the time playing videogames, coding or fighting dragons but you can reach me anytime using this channel or any other social media platform.
+- 🎮 I spend most of the time playing videogames, coding or fighting dragons but you can reach me out anytime using this channel or any other social media platform.

 ## My projects 🚀